hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-19-how-to-deploy-a-gatsbyjs-site-onto-ipfs-with-fleek.md

 ## Deploying Through Fleek

-We must create a github repository to store our site so Fleek can pick it up.
+We must create a GitHub repository to store our site so Fleek can pick it up.
 For this tutorial, we will use the following repo:  https://github.com/SamueleA/gatsby-fleek

 Now, we must log to Fleek and add a new site.

 ![](./media/gatsby2.png)

-We select the github repo containing the Gatsby project.
+We select the GitHub repo containing the Gatsby project.

 ![](./media/gatsby3.png)